Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 <!--
 Conclusion:

-- My Opinion
-- Opinions from the Vue community
+- My pinion & opinions from the Vue community
-- pattern to group ref and reactive
+- A pattern to group ref and reactive
 -->

 ---